desertcody/nate-games.xyz/SECURITY.md

 Opening an issue

 Your Github account must be
-- Atleast 2 months old
+- Atleast 2 weeks old
-- A minimum of 3 stars on one of your repositories.
+- Has a profile picture
-- A minimum of 1 follower
+- Has this repository starred

 Please stop telling me to put desktop games on my site you get the point!
 Some games you tell me to put I wish I could, but my repo is limited with space. #68, #64 and #60, these are desktop games not BROWSER games!